joshgerdes/jekyll-uno/_drafts/start-vm-on-connect-for-azure-virtual-desktop.md

   teaser: "/uploads/avddesktopfull.png"

 ---
-One of the models of Cloud governance in Microsoft Azure is _'Pay As You Go', ie. Pay for what you need, when you need it._
+One of the models of Cloud governance and cost in Microsoft Azure is _'Pay As You Go', ie. Pay for what you need, when you need it._

 The Azure Resource Manager fabrics allow you to scale up down resources when you need it, whether it is built-in to the Azure portal or through various other automation mechanisms.